FlexMeasures/flexmeasures/documentation/concepts/flexibility.rst

 Energy flexibility
 =====================

-FlexMeasures was created so that the value of energy flexibility can be realised.
+FlexMeasures was created so that the value of energy flexibility can be realized.
 This will make energy cheaper to use, and can also reduce CO₂ emissions.
 Here, we define a few terms around this idea, which come up in other parts of this documentation.